• Skip to primary navigation

 processing bacon wrapped medalions in four steps

-1) On a cutting board, lay out four strips of bacon side by side with a little gap between (about 8 inches).
+1) On a cutting board, lay out four strips of bacon side by side with a little gap between them (about 8 inches).

 4) Lay flat and smash the meat to make the piece about the same thickness as the bacon.
 Now pin the end of the bacon with a toothpick and use two in the piece with the tail end to keep it together—spice to your taste.